 In the L-J quality control, quality control can be applied to 23 parameters.
-You can perform QC on relevant parameters according to the configured QC mode.
-After the QC settings, you can perform QC analysis on the corresponding parameters according to the set QC mode.
+You can set the QC information by setting the QC file before performing the QC analysis.
 Each QC file can be assigned 1 Lot number for high, normal and low level controls.
 Each QC file can store up to 500 QC results.
 When there are more than 500 QC results, the new QC results will overwrite the oldest results in sequence.